-NAME <family name=""></family> This causes the family name in the label to be updated.
+NAME < family name> This causes the family name in the label to be updated.
 RESTRICTED This specifies that the family is restricted.
 If a family is restricted, the family name must be specified to access any of its files.
 RESOURCE This specifies that the family is a resource family.
 If a family is a resource family, the family name is not required to access any of its files.
 If neither RESTRICTED nor RESOURCE is specified, the existing specification for the family is used.
-FILES <number files="" of=""></number> This specifies the approximate number of files to be stored on each diskpack of the family.
-The <number of files&gt; can range from 1 through 999,999.
-If <number files="" of=""> is not specified, the system reserves initial directory space for 1,100 files.</number></number This value causes the appropriate number of contiguous directory entries to be constructed on the base pack of the family.
+FILES < number of files > This specifies the approximate number of files to be stored on each diskpack of the family.
+The <number of files> can range from 1 through 999,999.
+If <number of files> is not specified, the system reserves initial directory space for 1,100 files.

+This value causes the appropriate number of contiguous directory entries to be constructed on the base pack of the family.
 This minimizes head movement during directory lookup operations.
 If required, the number of entries in the directory will be expanded.